mattydevicce/pluto/u5-project-2/README.md

 As this project is mostly self-driven we expect you to spend a lot of time debugging errors and problem solving on your own.
 However, if you hit a roadblock for more than an hour, please seek our help by following the steps below:

-1. Post your question on [Stack Overflow](http://www.stackoverflow.com)
+1. Post your question on [StackOverflow](http://www.stackoverflow.com)
-2. In your post, make sure to do the following
+2. In your StackOverflow post, make sure to do the following
    * A concise and specific title that describes your problem
    * A detailed description about the problem and what have you tried to solve the problem
 3. Then submit a Github issue with the StackOverflow link